IMDS Compliance

 Every declaration parsed to CAS number level automatically—no manual data entry.

-• Deep extraction of substance names, CAS numbers, EC numbers, concentrations
+• Deep extraction of substance names, CAS numbers, EC numbers, concentrations, and weight percentages

-• Anomaly detection for inconsistent or suspicious declarations
+• Anomaly detection for inconsistent weight totals or suspicious declarations

 99.2%